ssvassiliev/fibertrace/README.md

 ### Input: ###
 1. Molecular parameters in amber7 format and trajectory in dcd format.
 2. User configurable parameters: "tfield.conf" and "streamline.conf".

 ### Running the programs: ###
+Edit "tfield.conf" to define your ROI and point to MD simulation files, then run the programs:
 ~$./tensors < tfield.conf

 ~$./streamline < steamline.conf